gabalmat/play-owlrestapi/README.md

 using Protoge.
 This application allows access to the ontology through a REST API.

 Ontology Schema:

-Now we shall implement our own Ontology using Protege.
-Here are the assertions we want to
+Here are the assertions we want to capture:
-capture:
 1. A Person is either a Merchant or a Consumer
 2. A Transaction has one sender and one receiver (both Persons), both of which participate in the transaction